-- Nelson Tasman Housing Trust.
+- Nelson Tasman Housing Trust;

-- Habitat for Humanity.
+- Habitat for Humanity;

-- Abbeyfield New Zealand.
+- Abbeyfield New Zealand;

-- Golden Bay Housing Trust. - Any community housing provider registered with the Community Housing Regulatory Authority.
+- Golden Bay Housing Trust;

+- any community housing provider registered with the Community Housing Regulatory Authority; and

+- Council's housing for older people.

 Before granting the remission, Council may require the party applying for the remission to agree to certain terms that protect Council from abuse of these provisions If granted, the remission will be for 100% of all development contributions.